um-pdavila/acs_docs/docs/triton/2-sw/jh.rst

 -  (inside R) > ``install.packages(c('repr', 'IRdisplay', 'IRkernel'))``
 -  (inside R) > ``IRkernel::installspec(name='<your r kernel name>', displayname='<display name of your kernel>')``

-Later on, you can install new R packages by activating the environment, entering R and running ``install.packages('<package name>')``.
+Later on, you can still install new R packages to the kernel by activating the environment, entering R and running ``install.packages('<package name>')``.
 The pacakge will be installed at ``/~/.conda/envs/<your r environment>/lib/R/library`` by default.

 After a R package is installed, you can use it in your notebook by running ``library('<package name>')`` in a cell.